laynemcnish/gorm.io/pages/docs/v2_release_note.md

 #### Join Table

-In GORM V2, a `JoinTable` can be a full-featured model, with features like `Soft Delete`，`Hooks`, and define other fields, e.g:
+In GORM V2, a `Join Table` can be a full-featured model, with features like `Soft Delete`，`Hooks`, and define other fields, e.g:

 ```go
 type Person struct {